natural materials

 Our cashmere comes from fibres harvested by combing, according to nomadic traditions, with partners committed to protecting pastures and animal welfare.
 We favour small-scale production to limit our impact and ensure the sustainability of this precious resource.

-Our cardigans and jumpers are manufactured by workshops certified according to Mongolia's national standard: ‘MNS 6926: 2021 - Sustainable Textile Production’.
+Our cardigans and jumpers are manufactured by workshops mainly certified according to Mongolia's national standard: ‘MNS 6926: 2021 - Sustainable Textile Production’.
 This standard covers, among other things, the rational use of natural resources, energy consumption, the use of chemicals, industrial waste, social responsibility, labour protection and animal rights.

 polyester & synthetic materials